• Skip to main content

 Language Arts & Writing

+Since we are eclectic homeschoolers, middle school language arts use a variety of resources in our home.
 This year I’m planning to review basic grammar using a variety of workbooks that we didn’t finish in past years.
 The children will keep a journal for free writing, but we will not focus on taking most written pieces through the entire writing process.
-I do want them to write a 5 paragraph essay and with that we will walk through the entire writing process.
+I do want them to write more and I think using picture prompts for creative writing will make the process more enjoyable.
+We will walk through the entire writing process.
 We are also going to learn how to write friendly letters and thank you notes this year.

 Spelling

 In the past, we have used a developmental spelling program.
 While I still prefer that program, I wanted something that was more hands-off for me this year.
-Something where I didn’t have to create the word lists, assignments, and assessments.
+Something where I didn’t have to create the lists of spelling words for middle school, the assignments, or the assessments.

 After a lot of looking around, I found Spelling Workout by Modern Curriculum Press.
 These workbooks are similar to the spelling textbooks that I remember from being a child.
 There is a weekly word list and a series of activities to complete over the week.
 I plan on doing weekly spelling tests, but I’m realistic that I’ll lose momentum with those at some point during the year.
 I have purchased the homeschool bundle for levels F and G because they came with the teachers manual and were still under $25 each.